Veilon Info

 Missing Proof Verification

-The triggerPanicButton function accepts bytes calldata _proof (line 186) as a 'zero-knowledge proof of fund ownership' but this proof is NEVER verified.
-It is merely hashed and stored in panicProofs[sessionId].
-The Verifier contract is referenced but never called.
-Anyone with emergency config set can trigger the panic button for any arbitrary _totalAmount without proving fund ownership.
-The proof must be verified against the Verifier contract before any redistribution.
+triggerPanicButton accepted a bytes calldata _proof labelled as a 'zero-knowledge proof of fund ownership', but never verified it - the proof was merely hashed and stored.
+The Verifier contract was referenced but never called.
+Anyone with an emergency config could trigger the panic button for any arbitrary _totalAmount without proving fund ownership.

 Resolved